Jecielrb/CurrencyConverter/README.md

-# CurrencyConverter
+# Description

-This is my assignment for Mobile Web-Based Application Development
+Currency Converter from my Mobile Web-App Development Assignment.

 I am on the process of adding more features to this project just to practice my web-developing skills